 Trump has asked Mexico to end the maquiladora program.
 This program allows U.S. companies to set up low-cost factories across the border in Mexico to assemble finished products.
 They then export the goods back to the United States.
 As a result, maquiladoras became responsible for 65 percent of Mexico's exports and employ 30 percent of its workforce.
 That undercut American workers and sent jobs to Mexico.
 NAFTA expanded the maquiladora program by ending tariffs.

 Mexico has asked the United States to allow its trucks on U.S. roads.
 That was promised in the first NAFTA agreement but withdrawn by the U.S. Congress.
 Mexico is also looking for an anti-corruption clause.

 Mexico is creating a back-up plan if Trump makes good on this threat to pull out of NAFTA.
 It turned toward the Pacific Alliance.
-In 2011, the alliance created a free trade zone between Mexico, Colombia, Chile and Peru.
-In 2017, 94 percent of all goods traded were tariff-free.
+In 2011, the alliance created a free trade zone between Mexico, Colombia, Chile, and Peru.
+In 2017, 94 percent of all goods traded in the zone were tariff-free.